by Hal Denton and Fiona Lally

 The result is that “hands-on” or “hands-off” volunteer risk management should be a function not of the way the organization chooses to operate or of its loss experience, but of the kind of volunteer work it uses.
 A good point to remember, however, is that volunteers themselves can be made into an excellent source of risk management skill.
 People who are already working in an agency capacity for your organization can be given the job of helping to manage the risk control required by other volunteer agents-this does not need to be a job done entirely by employees.
 It is, after all, one of the most important activities a volunteer can do to protect the vitality of the organization’s mission.

 Fiona Lally is the President of Rasenna Consulting, Inc., a risk management consulting firm for nonprofit organizations based in New York City.
-Hal Denton is General Counsel and Risk Management Team Leader for AFS Intercultural Programs, Inc., an international nonprofit organization based in New York City.
+Hal Denton is General Counsel and Chief Risk Management Officer for AFS Intercultural Programs, Inc., an international nonprofit organization based in New York City.